gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 processed by the Chunk Protection Operator for protection.
 This results in a DTLS 1.3 record encapsulated in a DTLS chunk.

-The method of secure key-managment, e.g. based on DTLS 1.3, providing initial mutual authentication, key establishment, and periodic re-authentication and rekeying with Diffie-Hellman of the DTLS chunk protection is defined in separate documents, (see
+The method of secure key-management, e.g. based on DTLS 1.3, providing initial mutual authentication, key establishment, and periodic re-authentication and rekeying with Diffie-Hellman of the DTLS chunk protection is defined in separate documents, (see